btalpers/iTerm2-Color-Schemes/README.md

 ### Konsole color schemes

-Copy the themes from the `konsole` directory to `$HOME/.config/konsole` (in some versions of KDE, the theme directory may be located at `$HOME/.local/share/konsole`), restart Konsole and choose your new theme from the profile preferences window.
+Copy the themes from the `konsole` directory to `$HOME/.config/konsole`, restart Konsole and choose your new theme from the profile preferences window.

 If you want to make the themes available to all users, copy the .colorscheme files to `/usr/share/konsole`.